Retirement Living Hub

 How do I discover what activities are truly available in a specific community?

-When evaluating communities, always ask for recent activity calendars, preferably for the last few months.
-This provides a realistic picture of the diversity and frequency of offerings.
-Beyond the calendar, inquire about resident-led clubs and interest groups.
-These often reveal the true spirit of a community and what its residents are passionate about.
-Do not hesitate to ask if you can attend a specific activity or club meeting during your visit to get a firsthand experience.
+Don’t hesitate to ask if you can attend a specific activity or club meeting during your visit to get a firsthand experience – I found just chatting with people at the pool gave me so many insights!
 Speaking with current residents offers the most authentic insight into how vibrant and accessible the activity scene truly is.

 Are there opportunities for intergenerational engagement in 55+ communities?